stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 ### Do not revise SE-0155

-For enums with case names that overlap:
+If we choose to implement SE-0155 in full, we need a solution for overlapping property names.
+Two solutions stand out:

 1. Swift could not derive properties for overlapping cases.
-This consequence isn't actively communicated, though, and may be surprising.
+This consequence is difficult to actively communicate and may be confusing.

-2. Swift could allow for overloaded property names that could be disambiguated with explicit types.
-Such a change has far greater consequences and is beyond the scope of this proposal.
-Such a change could also be made at a later date.
+2. Swift could support overloaded property names and disambiguate with type hints or labels.
+Such a change has far greater consequences and is felt to be beyond the scope of this proposal.
+Such a change could also be made at a later date while favoring the first solution in the interim.

 ### Require protocol conformance for derivation

-Swift could only derive these properties for `enum`s that conform to a protocol, as in [SE-0167](https://github.com/apple/swift-evolution/blob/master/proposals/0167-swift-encoders.md) with `Encodable` and `Decodable`, and as in [SE-0194](https://github.com/apple/swift-evolution/blob/master/proposals/0194-derived-collection-of-enum-cases.md), with `CaseIterable`.
-It would be ideal to avoid pushing this extra work onto the user.
+Swift could special-case derivation of these properties by requiring a protocol conformance, as in [SE-0167](https://github.com/apple/swift-evolution/blob/master/proposals/0167-swift-encoders.md), with `Encodable` and `Decodable`, and as in [SE-0194](https://github.com/apple/swift-evolution/blob/master/proposals/0194-derived-collection-of-enum-cases.md), with `CaseIterable`.
+This is extra work for the end user, though, which is ideally avoided.